The Light Society - Ch 6

 Light flung around the young woman in yellow as she exclaimed, “I too am the mother of empires!”

 “I drew for you the clear sky over the freshest green like that very last dream, the clean caress of loneliness,” replied Black.
+"Beyond the the circular glass a disc of empty sky, an abandoned necropolis of dying suns.

 “Marriage for love or marriage for children to maintain the hereditary land,” said White.